 Personality.
 You and your broker are forming a relationship, and chances are that you are already somewhat emotional about the sale of your boat.
 Your broker needs to understand this and be open and honest with you.
 Why work with someone you don’t like?

 Melanie Neale is a lifelong cruising sailor, author, and mother.
-She works for Edwards Yacht Sales.
+She is the owner of Sunshine Cruising Yachts.